-2.1 METALS, GENERAL
+2.1 METALS, GENERAL (Not every component or description indicated are in this project)

 A. Metal Surfaces, General: Provide materials with smooth, flat surfaces unless otherwise indicated.
 For metal fabrications exposed to view in the completed Work, provide materials without seam marks, roller marks, rolled trade names, or blemishes.